Issue date: 02 – 09 – 2021

 12. Content of our website

 The entire content of this Site (its general structure, as well as the software, texts, animated or still images, know-how, drawings, graphics and any other element making up the Site) are the exclusive property of BUGNION SA.
-The photographs were purchased from the adobe website.
+The photographs were purchased from the Istock website.